The Berkeley Box is a living musical instrument and each has its own unique sound.

 Our clappers are precisely tuned in the shop, but their sound may change over time

-Instructions for tuning the clappers are included with your Berkeley Box.
+Instructions for post-shop tuning of the clappers are included with your Berkeley Box.

 a) just the playing heads ($25)